Periodic Strategies: A New Solution Concept and an Algorithm for NonTrivial Strategic Form Games: Periodic Strategies in Strategic Form Games--Definitions--Pure Strategies Case

-It is an easy task to verify that $n=2$ in this game and also that the actions $a_1,a_2$ are both periodic and rationalizable, that is, we can construct the following cycles:
+we have $n=2$ and the actions $a_1,a_2$ are both periodic and rationalizable, that is, we can construct the following cycles:

-Therefore, all the actions of player A are periodic (the same hold for player B's actions).
-Obviously, both actions are rationalizable.
-This game is of particular importance, since there is no pure strategy Nash equilibrium.
-Hence, this acts as a compelling motivation to try to generalize the algorithm of relation (\ref{payoffreq}) that takes into account pure strategies, to the case where mixed strategies are employed from the two players.
-This will be the subject of a later section.
+All the actions of both players are periodic and rationalizable.
+There is no pure strategy Nash equilibrium.
+This motivates to turn to mixed strategies.
+This will be the subject of the next section.